Famous Pirate: Charles Vane

 Charles Vane was certainly one of the most skillful pirate captains.
 His navigating and ship combat skills were unmatchable, and he successfully plundered a numerous vessels.
 However, he often didn't get along with his crew, which completely ruined him and put the end to his career.

-As the pirates' attacks became constant treat, the governor Spootswood of South Carolina hired many capable pirate hunters to capture the troublesome pirates.
+As the pirates' attacks became a constant threat, the governor Spotswood of South Carolina hired many capable pirate hunters to capture the pesky pirates.
 One of them was famous colonel, William Rhett, who wanted to capture Vane personally.
 During his chase, Rhett encountered ship which had been plundered by Vane.
-Crew from robbed vessel said that pirates headed south.
+The crew from robbed vessel said that pirates headed south.
 That was a deception.
 Vane's crew gave contrary statements to their prisoners.
 By going north, once again Vane evaded his pursuers.
-At the end, Colonel Rhett managed save his reputation by capturing another wanted pirate, Stede Bonnet.
+In the end, Colonel Rhett managed to save his reputation by capturing another wanted pirate, Stede Bonnet.

 Captain Vane always treated his pirate companions with little respect.
 Although Yeates was second in command, he decided to leave Vane's command because of that treatment.
 One night, Yeates and his followers took one of the Vane's ships, with part of the plunder, all 90 slaves and fled from him.

 Charles Vane's downfall began in March.
 While “operating" in Windward Passage between Cuba and Hispaniola, he and his crew attacked a vessel and expected little resistance.
-However, it was a powerful French Warship, and after a few shoots Vane decided to flee from the battle.
-Day after, leaded by his quartermaster, Calico Jack Rackham, crew accused him of cowardice.
-Rackham took over lead of the ship and Vane was left behind in a small captured sloop.
+However, it was a powerful French Warship, and after a few shoots, Vane decided to flee from the battle.
+The day after, led by his quartermaster, Calico Jack Rackham, crew accused him of cowardice.
+Rackham took over lead of the ship, and Vane was left behind in a small captured sloop.
 A few loyal pirates joined him.

 Skillful as he was, he quickly captured a couple of small ships and rebuilt his pirate fleet.
-However, while they were at the Bay of Honduras, hurricane wrecked his ships.
+However, while they were at the Bay of Honduras, Hurricane wrecked his ships.
 Almost entire crew drowned.
 Vane and another survivor somehow stranded on a small fisherman's island.
-They were waiting for any kind of a ship that would rescue them.
-Unfortunately, his “rescuer” was the former buccaneer, Captain Holford, who knew Vane well.
+They were waiting for any ship that would rescue them.
+Unfortunately, his “rescuer” was the former Buccaneer, Captain Holford, who knew Vane well.
 He imprisoned and extradited him to authorities in Port Royal.
 Vane was put on trial, found guilty and hanged on November 1720.